AyushKumar123456789/DSA/Graph/GraphNotes.md

 - ### Create a vector pair<int,pair<int,int>> = {weight,{node1,node2}}
 - ### Then sort it according to the weight in ascending order.
-- ### Then iterate through the sorted vector and Do union of the nodes if they are not in the same set and not if they are not in same set (i.e if(parent[node1]!=parent[node2]) then do union of the nodes and add the weight to the answer.
+- ### Then iterate through the sorted vector and Do union of the nodes if they are not in the same set and not if they are in same set (i.e if(parent[node1]!=parent[node2]) then do union of the nodes and add the weight to the answer.

 ```
 // C++ program for the above approach